 If you don’t get an advance payment you won’t get any money until at least 5 or 6 weeks after you apply for Universal Credit.

 You should ask for an advance payment if you don’t think you’ll have enough money to live on between when you apply and when you’ll get your first payment.

 The advance payment is a loan - you’ll have to pay it back, but you won’t need to pay any interest.
 The repayments will be automatically deducted from your Universal Credit payments until the advance is fully paid back.
-This means that you’ll get smaller Universal Credit payments while you pay back the advance payment.
+This will take several months, and you’ll get less money until then.

 Getting an advance payment